SunnyMaxwell/wisecow/myREADME.md

 Note:

-1) We can automate every Kubernetes services using below task but we just focus on modification for image and tag in deployment
+1) We can automate every Kubernetes services using below task but we just focus on modification for image and tag in deployment yaml File

 ```
 - name: Deploy to Kubernetes clsuter